apache/nuttx-apps/README.txt

 Application Folder
 ==================

-This folder provides various applications that can be enabled in the .config file and further provides frame-work to include external user applications from the ../apps directory.
+This folder provides various applications found in sub-directories.

 Application entry points with their requirements are gathered together in this folder, in two files: